Grindelwald Switzerland

 First Mountain Cart Grindelwald

-We have just completed the zipline ride and we are now getting ready to descend down the mountain on a very steep trail, talk about a ride!
+We have just completed the zipline ride and we are now getting ready to descend down the mountain on a very steep trail, talk about a trike ride!
 The trail steepness allowed our trikes to move along at a brisk pace.
 The trike portion of the trail only lasted about a mile, then we had to dismount.

 We both seem to be ready to head downhill, this is a "gravity powered" trike, so no pedaling or pushing necessary.
 The trike "stopping area" is Berghaus Bort; This is a modern mountain house situated at 1600 meters above sea level directly at the middle station of the Grindelwald First gondola.
 There is also a snack bar there, so an espresso and perhaps a pastry are sounding good right now.
 After the snack bar, we plan to hike back down to Grindelwald.